Low-lying zeroes of Maass form $L$-functions: Introduction

-As mentioned, padding the weight function with more zeroes at $0$ allows us to increase the support with the same methods.
-By further restricting our weight functions, we may take the support of $\widehat{\phi}$ to be $(-2+\epsilon, 2 - \epsilon)$ for any $\epsilon > 0$; note that we do not assume GRH.
+Before stating the main result, it is worth mentioning that padding the weight function with more zeros at $0$ allows us to increase the support to $(-2 + \eps, 2 - \eps)$ for any $\epsilon > 0$; note that we do not assume GRH.
 This equals the best support obtainable either unconditionally or under just GRH for any family of $L$-functions (such as Dirichlet $L$-functions \cite{FiMi,Gao,HR,OS1,OS2} and cuspidal newforms not split by sign \cite{ILS}), and thus provides strong evidence for the Katz-Sarnak density conjecture for this family.
-Specifically, we have
+It is also worth noting that the methods employed in the proof fail at almost every stage if we have support outside $(-2,2)$, so this is indeed a natural barrier.
+Having said this, we may now state the main theorem.

 \begin{thm} Let $T > 1$ be an odd integer and $\phi$ an even Schwartz function with ${\rm supp}(\widehat{\phi}) \subset (-\eta, \eta)$.
-Let $h\in C^\infty\left(\R\right)$ be an even smooth function with an even smooth square-root of Paley-Wiener class such that $\widehat{h}\in C^\infty\left(\left(-1/4, 1/4\right)\right)$ and $h$ has a zero of order at least $M\geq 8$ at $0$.
+Let $h\in C^\infty\left(\R\right)$ be an even smooth function with an even smooth square-root of Paley-Wiener class such that $\widehat{h}\in C^\infty\left(\left(-1/4, 1/4\right)\right)$ and $h$ has a zero of order at least $2M\geq 8$ at $0$.
 Let $h_T$ be as defined in \eqref{weight function}.
-Then, for all $\eta < 2 - \frac{3}{2(M+1)}$, we have that \be \mathcal{D}_1(\mathcal{M}_1; \phi) \ = \ \int_{-\infty}^\infty \phi(t) W_{1, \mathrm{O}}(t)dt, \ee the density corresponding to the orthogonal group, $\mathrm{O}$.
+Then, for all $\eta < 2 - \frac{2}{2M+1}$, we have that \be \mathcal{D}_1(\mathcal{M}_1; \phi) \ = \ \int_{-\infty}^\infty \phi(t) W_{1, \mathrm{O}}(t)dt, \ee the density corresponding to the orthogonal group, $\mathrm{O}$.
 That is to say, the symmetry group associated to the family of level 1 cuspidal Maass forms is orthogonal. \end{thm}

-The only difference in the proof is that we are allowed to integrate by parts $M$ times in Section 3.3 (see the proof of Proposition \ref{large bound}).